hdiopalma/jte-lab-timetabling/README.md

 17. **Deployment:**
     - Deploy Django project to a server or cloud platform (Heroku, AWS, etc.).
     - Set up databases, environment variables, and other configurations.
+    - Design and implement front-end user interface using react or other framework.

 18. **Monitoring and Scaling:**
     - Implement monitoring for your API service to track performance and identify issues.
-    - Consider strategies for scaling your service if needed.
+    - Consider strategies for scaling service if needed.

 19. **Thesis Presentation:**
     - Prepare a well-structured thesis document that covers all aspects of project.
-    - Create a compelling presentation for your thesis defense.
+    - Create a compelling presentation for thesis defense.

 **Phase 6: Finalizing and Submission**